 Phil joined us from Hewlett Packard bringing 25 years of experience in developing and delivering complex distributed systems.
 During his time at HP he was the Chief Technologist for their Helion Openstack cloud products and services, and worked in the CTO office incubating innovation from HP Labs into the product portfolio, He has been awarded a number of patents on secure communication in federated systems.

-Simon is currently Security Chief Technologist at DXC Technology.
-Simon led HP’s DNS monitoring service; pioneered the use of SDN for rapid incident response and investigation; and the application of stochastic process modelling and simulation for strategic security policy decision support.
+Simon is the former Security Chief Technologist at DXC Technology, Hewlett Packard Enterprise and HP.
+Simon led HPE’s DNS monitoring service; pioneered the use of SDN for rapid incident response and investigation; and the application of stochastic process modelling and simulation for strategic security policy decision support.
 Simon has been granted a number of patents in the areas of systems modelling and network security.
 Simon has previously worked on multidisciplinary projects and produced industry guidance with academia and government.